 After weeks of hard work outside the hive, workers can take on a ragged look.
 Some of the fine hairs on their thorax are lost giving them a bald spot appearance.
 They lose some of their fuzziness.

 Those involved in robbing are often darker because they have lost their hair during fighting.
 They also get wax and honey all over them during the fighting frenzy

 However, shiny black greasy bees can be a sign of disease.
 Some of the viruses that plague bee colonies can cause a dark greasy appearance.

-A Final Word on Honey Bees of a Different Color
+Honey Bees of a Different Color – Not a Bad Sign

 Seeing a noticeable color change in your honey bee colony can be rather perplexing.
 However, do not panic.
 This is likely not due to the bee changing color but rather workers being born with different fathers.
 Enjoy the genetic diversity of your honey bee colony.
 Hopefully they will be strong and productive.